ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 ## 2. Scope of Use

-Disband RP may use submitted Assets solely within its own services and community infrastructure.
+Midnight Grind Roleplay may use submitted Assets solely within its own services and community infrastructure.

-Disband RP will not intentionally resell or redistribute submitted Assets as standalone products.
+Midnight Grind Roleplay will not intentionally resell or redistribute submitted Assets as standalone products.

 Implementation of an Asset does not guarantee: